 Because Decentralized Exchanges are harder to use, they do not have the same liquidity that you find in centralized platforms.
 Additionally, if you lose your password you can’t contact customer support; there is no third party to reverse any transactions.Because of KYC and AML regulations, legitimate decentralized exchanges do not support fiat conversions, as this would introduce a point of centralization.

 Another important thing to note is that the keys entered are not transmitted over the network, but rather stored in the browser cache.
 Make sure to protect yourself from phishing sites with extensions like Metamask, which will alert you if they feel you have gone to a potential phishing site.

 Getting involved with cryptocurrency may seem intimidating, but following a few simple steps will get you ready for your first transaction.
 Just like money and other forms of payment, cryptocurrency is stored in a wallet.
 While a physical wallet is used to keep your physical forms of payment secure, a cryptocurrency wallet is a digital wallet used to store a digital currency or asset.
 Cold wallets sacrifice usability for security, while hot wallets are designed for everyday spending.
 Additionally, there are different types of wallets based off of a method of access.

 Once you have a cryptocurrency wallet, you can make your first cryptocurrency purchase.
 There are a variety of ways to do this.
 The most popular places to buy cryptocurrencies are exchanges, which can be separated into two classifications.
-Centralized exchanges rely on a third-party facilitator to complete transactions, often taking a fee per transaction.
-Decentralized exchanges are peer to peer applications that allow users to interact directly, with greatly reduced fees.
+Centralized exchanges rely on a third-party facilitator to complete transactions, often taking a larger fee per transaction than Decentralized exchagnes.
+Decentralized exchanges essentially allow users to interact directly, with greatly reduced fees.
 However, decentralized exchanges offer no recourse if an issue arises.
 Additionally, some services allow you to meet with local cryptocurrency buyers and sellers.